bluluke/katas/README.md

 ## Python Kata Descriptions

+square_sum: squares each integer element from input array and returns the sum of them.

 digitize: takes int input and returns array containing individual digits of int input in reverse order.

 boolean_to_string: takes boolean input and returns boolean value as a string.